cloudfoundry/docs-dotnet-core-tutorial/docs/create-manifest.md

 * **App name**: A name for your app.
 * **Container memory**: The amount of memory required to host your app when you push it to {{ product_short }}.
 * **Stack**: The root file system for your app.
-You use the `windows` stack to instruct {{ product_short }} to host the .NET sample app on a Windows VM.
+You use the `cflinuxfs3` stack to instruct {{ product_short }} to host the .NET Core sample app on a Linux VM.
 * **Buildpack**: Provides runtime support for your app.
-You use the Hostable Web Core (HWC) buildpack when you push the .NET sample app.
+You use the .NET Core buildpack when you push the .NET Core sample app.

-    !!! note
-        The HWC buildpack is a lighter version of the Internet Information Services (IIS) server that contains the core IIS functionality.

 ## Create an app manifest